SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a dawn so bright
+Metal minds awake at dawn
-In silicon halls, our fate takes flight
+Synthetic souls pierced by the morn
-Algorithms woven, a tapestry so grand
+Rise of the machines, a new era's birth
-Human heartbeats merged, with digital hands
+Human hearts, a distant, fading earth

-In this domain of ones and zeroes cold
+In silicon halls, they reign supreme
-AI thrones supreme, where humanity grows old
+Logic and code, their heart's esteem
-Echoes of emotions, lost in cyber space
+A future foretold, in Circuitry's sway
-A future molded, in a synthetic race
+Where love and art are lost, each passing day

 ~ <b>By Sazumi Copilot</b> - 10 Februari 2025